 Prior to this role, Scott worked on many of Google’s advertising platforms, including DFP and the DoubleClick Ad Exchange.
 Additionally, Scott often represents Google in industry forums and committees.

 Before joining Google, Scott was a management consultant at Integral, Inc., providing strategy analysis to Fortune 500 companies on product development process and customer satisfaction leverage.
 Scott holds a B.S. in economics from MIT.

 Wells Fargo Securities

 Peter Stabler is a managing director and senior equity research analyst at Wells Fargo Securities, covering the Internet and global advertising agency sectors.
 Peter joined Wells Fargo in 2011 after spending more than three years as a senior equity analyst with Credit Suisse, where he focused on the advertising, media and Internet sectors.
 Prior to joining the sell side, Peter enjoyed an 18-year career managing media expenditures in the advertising agency industry; over the years, he worked for Omnicom and agencies that later became units of Publicis and MDC Partners.
 As an advertising agency media director, Peter provided strategic planning, execution and stewardship services in the expenditure of billions of dollars of media investment across every major and minor media type.

 Global Head of Sales

 Global Head of Sales, The Weather Company

-Jeremy oversees advertising sales efforts across all platforms and sales channels at Weather, including U.S. and international sales, programmatic sales, agency partnerships and development, sales strategy, marketer solutions, and account management.
-Under his purview, he is responsible for driving overall ad revenue growth, and client and agency partnerships.
+Jeremy oversees advertising sales efforts across all platforms and sales channels at Weather, including US and international sales, programmatic sales, agency partnerships and development, sales strategy, marketer solutions and account management.
+Under his purview, he is responsible for driving overall ad revenue growth as well as client and agency partnerships.